-It’s time for another interview, this time with Kitty Krell!
-She’s an extremely talented cosplayer from Colorado, who creates some amazing pieces!
+It’s time for another interview, this time with Fancy Duckie!
+She’s a friendly cosplayer from Massachusetts, who loves branching out into new aspects of the hobby!

 What’s your cosplay alias and why did you choose it?